The symplectic arc algebra is formal: Milnor fibres

 \begin{Remark} Consider a Morse model for Floer cohomology $CF^*(L,L) = C^*_{Morse}(L)$.
 If we pick a perfect Morse function $f: L \rightarrow \bR$, with minimum and maximum lying in the fibre over the mid-point of the associated matching path, then $CF^1(L,L) = 0$, hence $b^0|_L = 0$ as a chain and one can take $c_L = 0$. \end{Remark}

-\begin{Lemma} Real Lagrangians are pure: weight and grading co-incide on $HF^*(L,L)$ for each matching sphere $L$ in the $A_k$-chain. \end{Lemma}
+\begin{Lemma} $\scrF(A_k)$ admits an \nc-vector field for which real Lagrangians are pure: weight and grading co-incide on $HF^*(L,L)$ for each matching sphere $L$ in the $A_k$-chain. \end{Lemma}

 \begin{proof} For any given real sphere $L \subset A_k$ there is some anti-holomorphic involution of $A_k$ which preserves $L$ pointwise.
 Weights on self-Floer-cohomology are independent of the choice of equivariant structure and hence of the choice of almost complex structure, so we can reduce to the situation where $L$ is fixed by an involution $\iota$ as in Lemma \ref{lem:vanishingequivt}.
+Exactly as in the proof of that Lemma, there are precisely two holomorphic discs passing through the generic point $p$ of $L$, namely the two hemispheres of the $\bP^1$-fibre of $A_k$ containing that point.

+To define the endomorphism $b^1$ on $CF^2(L,L)$, we should consider configurations as follows.
+We rigidify the domain disc $\Delta$ by fixing the parametrization for which the origin is the interior marked point which will map to $D_0$ and the evaluation output is the point $1 \in \partial \Delta$.
+We have an additional \emph{variable} input boundary marked point, which should be constrained to a generic point $p\in L$ representing the generator of $CF^2(L,L)$, and an additional interior marked point on the segment $(0,1) \subset \Delta$ which should map to $D_0'$.

+Taking $p$ generic, it lies over an interior point of the matching path $\gamma$ defining $L$, and hence on the boundary of two hemisphere discs.
+To actually perform the computation, it is helpful to consider instead the parametrization of such a hemisphere so that $0 \in D_0$ and the fixed section $D_0'$ of the Lefschetz fibration lies on the real arc $(0,1)\subset \Delta$.
+This rigidifies the domain; the point $p$ then determines a unique modulus of the variable input boundary marked point, and evaluating at $1 \in \partial \Delta$ yields a point $q \in L$ lying on the same fibre of the projection $L \to \gamma$ as $p$.
+The complex conjugate disc (i.e. the other hemisphere) defines another contribution to $b^1(p)$, in which the input point $p$ now lies at the conjugate point of the boundary, and evaluation at $1$ again yields exactly the point $q$, since we have chosen the two components of each of $D_0$ and $D_0'$ to be strictly exchanged by the involution.

-The fact that the weight on $HF^0(L,L)$ is trivial follows from Lemma \ref{lem:WeightGradings}, or can be proved geometrically from Lemma \ref{lem:cancel}.
-Lemma \ref{lem:Solomon} and the subsequent discussion implies that for domains with \emph{two} input boundary marked points and two interior marked points constrained to $[0,1] \subset \Delta$, a pair of conjugate discs contribute with the \emph{same} sign to the relevant moduli space, which implies that the weight is $2$ on $HF^2(L,L)$. \end{proof}
+Lemma \ref{lem:Solomon} and the subsequent discussion implies that for domains with \emph{two} input boundary marked points and two interior marked points constrained to $[0,1] \subset \Delta$, a pair of conjugate discs contribute with the \emph{same} sign to the relevant moduli space.
+This implies that the two output contributions of the point $q$ obtained above occur with the same sign, and hence the weight is $\pm 2$ on $HF^2(L,L)$.
+Reversing the orientation on $D_0$ replaces the \nc-vector field $b \in CC^1(\scrF(A_k),\scrF(A_k))$ by its negative $-b$, so we can assume that the weight is $+2$.

+The fact that the weight on $HF^0(L,L)$ is trivial since the \nc-vector field is a derivation (see Lemma \ref{lem:WeightGradings}), and $HF^0(L,L)$ is generated by the unit. \end{proof}